 – Es un tipo de pájaro.
 Es grande.
 Se come en el Día de Acción de Gracias.

-– These sentences go together to make a very brief account of the first Thanksgiving.
+Order words to form sentences – These sentences go together to make a very brief account of the first Thanksgiving.
 You can ask children to illustrate these sentences to make a mini-book.
+If you want a complete discussion of the first Thanksgiving in Spanish, Univisión has a slide show of pictures with text.

 Spanish Thanksgiving Vocabulary List – This list has many of the common words associated with Thanksgiving.